tewhatuora/fhir-sdhr/input/pagecontent/api.md

 ## API Search Behaviour

 The Shared Digital Health Record FHIR API supports the [FHIR search pattern](https://hl7.org/fhir/R4B/search.html).

+You can see the supported search parameters for this API in the [API Capability Statement](./CapabilityStatement-SDHRCapabliityStatement.html#resourcesCap1)

 See below for some example search queries.

 ### Search for Conditions by Patient and Source